- Why You Need to Hire a Tulsa Social Security Disability Lawyer

 - Be at least age 65, blind, or disabled.

-- Have limited income and resources, below the cutoff set by the SSA.
+- Have limited income and resources, below the cutoff set by the Social Security Administration.

 - Be a U.S. citizen, national, or a qualifying documented immigrant who lives in one of the 50 states, the District of Columbia, or the Northern Mariana Islands.